scolapicchioni/blazor/Lab01/readme.md

 ## Ok, but what is, actually, a *Razor component*?

-Let's read some more [documentation](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-6.0):
+Let's read some more [documentation](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-7.0):

 > A component is a self-contained chunk of user interface (UI), such as a page, dialog, or form.
-A component includes HTML markup and the processing logic required to inject data or respond to UI events.
-Components are flexible and lightweight.
-They can be nested, reused, and shared among projects.
+Components can be nested, reused, and shared among projects.

-Read the [Component Classes](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-6.0#component-classes) chapter on the docs to understand how a component works.
+Read the [Component Classes](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-7.0#component-classes) chapter on the docs to understand how a component works.

 As a recap: each component contains
 - UI